My MPRN number: What is it & Where do I find it?

 What is an MPRN number?

 The letters MPRN stand for Meter Point Reference Number.
-In plain English, the MPRN is a reference number that stands for the location your house is connected to the electricity number, your meter.
+In plain English, the MPRN is an 11-digit reference number that stands for the location your house is connected to the electricity number, your meter.

 MPRN numbers are fixed to a certain location, so if you change out your electricity meter, to a smart meter, for example, the MPRN number won’t change.
 Similarly, if you move home, you will have a new MPRN number.

-There are 11 digits in an MPRN number and each electricity connection has its own individual number.
-The first two digits indicate the system operator (usually 10 in Ireland), the next 8 digits are sequentially generated, and the final digit is a “check” digit.
+Each electricity connection has its own individual MPRN number.
+The first two digits indicate the system operator (usually 10 in Ireland), the next 8 digits are sequentially generated, and the final digit is a “check” digit (which is used to detect simple errors in a series of digits).

 What do I need an MPRN number for?

 Depending on which supplier you are with, your MPRN number may be located in different sections of the bill, but it is always labelled MPRN number and followed by eleven digits.
-Your GPRN number can also be located in the same manner, keeping in mind that a GPRN number is seven, and not eleven, digits.
+Your GPRN number can also be located in the same manner, keeping in mind that a GPRN number is seven, rather than 11, digits.

 How do I find my MPRN number without a bill?